-- The locations of washrooms must be posted on site in a conspicuous location. - Washrooms must be located within 9 meters vertically (every 3 floors), of a building. - Washrooms are to be cleaned as often as required, and a record of servicing must be maintained on the project. - Must have adequate lighting, heat (where possible) and ventilation. - Must have a door that locks from the inside, and privacy and protection from weather. - Clean-up facilities must have toilet paper, running cold and hot water (where possible), hand soap and paper towels/hand dryer. - Where running water is not possible, hand sanitizer must be provided.
+- The locations of washrooms must be posted on site in a conspicuous location. - Washrooms must be located within 9 meters vertically (every 3 floors), of a building. - Washrooms are to be cleaned as often as required, and a record of servicing must be maintained on the project. - Must have adequate lighting, heat (where possible) and ventilation. - Must have a door that locks from the inside, and privacy and protection from weather. - Clean-up facilities must have toilet paper, running cold and hot water (where possible), hand soap and paper towels/hand dryer. - Where running water is not possible, hand sanitizer must be provided. - The following charts indicate the number of toilets required on each project:

 DOCUMENT HEALTH & SAFETY MANAGEMENT SYSTEM MANUAL

 APPROVED BY BRIAN DUNCAN, VICE PRESIDENT

-REVIEWED 01.27.2023
+REVIEWED 01.26.2024

-EFFECTIVE ON 02.01.2023
+EFFECTIVE ON 02.02.2024

-VERSION # HSMS2023.1
+VERSION# HSMS2024.1

-SUPERSEDES HSMS2022.1
+SUPERSEDES HSMS2023.1